 Solution Perspective

-The key requirement of RAK Bank is to enhance the existing TT process for foreign exchange outward remittances via Digital Banking.
+The key requirement of RAK Bank is to enhance the existing TT process for foreign currency outward remittances via Digital Banking.
 The solution is expected to provide a workflow change, integration with Finacle, system checks based routing to achieve the STP flow of those payments orders which are already processed and let the cases skip defined queue, hence reducing the desired TAT.

 Solution Features